Jorge Soler Player Props: Marlins vs. Padres

 Jorge Soler At The Plate

-- Soler leads Miami with 50 hits, batting .254 this season with 27 extra-base hits.
+- Soler has 50 hits, which leads Miami hitters this season, while batting .250 with 27 extra-base hits.

-- Among qualified hitters in baseball, he ranks 85th in batting average, 94th in on-base percentage, and eighth in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 94th, his on-base percentage ranks 90th, and he is seventh in the league in slugging.

-- Soler has picked up a hit in 59.6% of his 52 games this season, with at least two hits in 25.0% of those games.
+- Soler has reached base via a hit in 31 games this year (of 53 played), and had multiple hits in 13 of those games.

-- Soler has had at least one RBI in 34.6% of his games this season (18 of 52), with two or more RBI 10 times (19.2%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Soler has had an RBI in 18 games this year (34.0%), including 10 multi-RBI outings (18.9%).
+He has also driven home three or more of his team's runs in four contests.

+- In 24 of 53 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.